Alternator: DynamoDB API in Scylla¶

 Authorization (verifying the originator of the request): implemented on top of system_auth.roles table.
 The secret key used for authorization is the salted_hash column from the roles table, selected with: SELECT salted_hash from system_auth.roles WHERE role = USERNAME; By default, authorization is not enforced at all.
 It can be turned on by providing an entry in Scylla configuration: alternator_enforce_authorization: true

 Load balancing: Not a part of Alternator.
-One should use an external load balancer or DNS server to balance the requests between the live Scylla nodes.
-We plan to publish a reference example soon.
+One should use an external load balancer or DNS server to balance the requests between the live Scylla nodes, or a modification to the client library.
+For more information, see alternator-load-balancing

 CreateTable and DeleteTable: Supported.
 Note our implementation is synchronous.